 This sets in motion an ebullient ritornello which feels longer than its eight bars, partly because of the time signature (eight bars in 6/4 is the equivalent of sixteen bars in 3/4) and partly because the rolling semi-quavers and absence of obvious phrase boundaries sweep our imaginations along so that time divisions become irrelevant.

-The text (Salomo Franck) is readily split into three sections—-
+The text (Salomo Franck) is readily divided into three sections—-

 a) Heart, mouth, action and life itself must bear witness of Christ.